warunsinx/durin-L2-sub-ens/README.md

    # NFTRegistrar contract deployment
    REGISTRY_ADDRESS=0x1234567890123456789012345678901234567890
    USD_ORACLE_ADDRESS=0x9876543210987654321098765432109876543210
-   MIN_CHARS=1
-   MAX_CHARS=42
-   MAX_FREE_REGISTRATIONS=7
    MIN_COMMITMENT_AGE=0
    MAX_COMMITMENT_AGE=120
-   MIN_REGISTRATION_DURATION=2592000
-   MAX_REGISTRATION_DURATION=15552000
-   CHAR_AMOUNTS="0 2029426686960 507356671740 126839167935 31709791983"
    ```

    Explanations:

    - `REGISTRY_ADDRESS`: Address of the NFTRegistry contract
    - `USD_ORACLE_ADDRESS`: Oracle address for USD/L2 currency conversion ([Chainlink Data Feeds](https://data.chain.link/feeds))
-   - `MIN_CHARS` and `MAX_CHARS`: Minimum and maximum characters allowed for names
-   - `MAX_FREE_REGISTRATIONS`: Free name limit per wallet
    - `MIN_COMMITMENT_AGE` and `MAX_COMMITMENT_AGE`: Lockup times (in seconds) to prevent multiple claims on the same name.
 The defaults are ok if you are unsure.
-   - `MIN_REGISTRATION_DURATION` and `MAX_REGISTRATION_DURATION`: Minimum and maximum duration a wallet can own a name (in seconds)
-   - `CHAR_AMOUNTS`: Pricing for names by length (in USD/second, 18 decimal precision).
-See the Notes at the bottom of the page for an in depth explanation.

-   Note: Except for commitment ages, these parameters can be modified later via the contract.

 5. **Deploy NFTRegistrar contract**